BafS/Laticss/README.md

 Laticss
 =======

-Intuituve, very scalable and simple micro framework-grid system
+Intuituve, scalable and simple micro framework-grid system

-With Laticss YOU how many columns you want !
-You can work with 2, 3, 4, 5, 6, 8, 10, 12 columns and more...
+With Laticss YOU choose how many columns you want !
+You can work with 2, 3, 4, 5, 6, 8, 10, 12 columns and more combinations...

 Quick start
 -----------